 The James M. Clark Center for International Education administers the College's many opportunities for study abroad.
-See that section of the catalog for further information.
+Please refer to the Study Abroad/International Programs section of the catalog for more information.

 The International Studies Program

 This department offers opportunities for the study of foreign languages, foreign literatures and foreign cultures.
-Liberal arts majors and minors in French and Spanish are administered through this department.
-Students who incorporate education courses into their programs may qualify for professional certification as teachers.
-The department also offers courses in Arabic, Chinese and German, and participates in interdisciplinary programs in cinema study and international study.
-For more information on the International Communications and Culture Department, visit the Web site at www.cortland.edu/icc/.
+Liberal arts majors in French, Spanish, and Teaching English as a Second Language are administered through this department; minors in French and Spanish are also offered.
+Students who incorporate education courses into their programs may qualify for professional certification as teachers in Adolescence French, Adolescence Spanish, and a combined program in both Adolescence French and Spanish.
+The department also offers courses in Arabic, Chinese, German and Italian and participates in interdisciplinary programs in cinema study and international study.
+For more information on the Modern Languages Department, visit the website at www.cortland.edu/mdl/.